TanStack/query/docs/src/pages/guides/infinite-queries.md

 When using `useInfiniteQuery`, you'll notice a few things are different:

 - `data` is now an array of arrays that contain query group results, instead of the query results themselves
-- A `fetchMore` function is now available
+- The `fetchNextPage` and `fetchPreviousPage` functions are now available
-- A `getFetchMore` option is available for both determining if there is more data to load and the information to fetch it.
-This information is supplied as an additional parameter in the query function (which can optionally be overridden when calling the `fetchMore` function)
+- The `getNextPageParam` and `getPreviousPageParam` options are available for both determining if there is more data to load and the information to fetch it.
+This information is supplied as an additional parameter in the query function (which can optionally be overridden when calling the `fetchNextPage` or `fetchPreviousPage` functions)
+- A `hasNextPage` boolean is now available and is `true` if `getNextPageParam` returns a value other than `undefined`.
-- A `canFetchMore` boolean is now available and is `true` if `getFetchMore` returns a truthy value
+- A `hasPreviousPage` boolean is now available and is `true` if `getPreviousPageParam` returns a value other than `undefined`.
-- An `isFetchingMore` boolean is now available to distinguish between a background refresh state and a loading more state
+- The `isFetchingNextPage` and `isFetchingPreviousPage` booleans are now available to distinguish between a background refresh state and a loading more state

 ## Example